Three Men, None Of Whom Knew Each Other At The Time, Say Trusted Hockey Coach Tom 'Chico' Adrahtas Groomed Them For Sexual Abuse As Teens

 CHICAGO (CBS) — This is a disturbing tale about broken trust.

-Three men who never knew each other as teens are suddenly connected by the same claims of abuse.
-They each say the youth hockey coach they loved and trusted groomed them for sexual abuse.READ MORE: Chicago Weather: Frost Advisory Away From The City
+Three men who never knew each other as teens are suddenly connected by the same claims.
+They each say the youth hockey coach they loved and trusted groomed them for sexual abuse.READ MORE: COVID-19 In Illinois: Average Infection Rate Falls To Lowest Point Since Late March; Vaccinations Still Lagging From April Peak

 They told their stories for the first time on camera to CBS 2 Investigator Dave Savini in hopes of helping others.